-Although there is no statewide requirement for contractors working in Ohio to hold a contractor license, many counties and cities throughout the state have their own set of rules and regulations.
-Contractors in either residential or commercial lines of work may need to obtain a contractor license as well as an Ohio contractor license bond in order to work legally.
+There is no statewide licensing requirement for contractors working in Ohio, but many counties and cities throughout the state have their own rules and regulations.
+Contractors in either residential or commercial lines of work may need a contractor license and a Ohio contractor license bond to work legally.

-Each jurisdiction varies in terms of which contractors are required to get licensed or secure an Ohio contractor license bond.
+Each jurisdiction varies in terms of which contractors must get licensed or secure an Ohio contractor license bond.
 On the state level, contractors who work in the following areas of expertise on a commercial level are required to have a valid license and a license bond in order to work legally:

 - Electrical contractors

 - Hydronics contractors

 - Plumbing contractors

 How Do I Get an Ohio Contractor License Bond?

 Obtaining an Ohio contractor license bond is a straightforward process that starts with applying through a brief online form.
 The surety company reviews your application details to determine your approval and bond premium and you can complete the bonding process once this premium is paid.